 The pastoral system is the responsibility of the Senior Assistant Headteacher, supported by KS3 and KS4 leads and a Director of Behaviour, who oversees all staff working in this context with our young people.
 This structure is supported by Heads of Year, Assistant Heads of Year and form tutors who are always the first point of contact for students, parent/ carers regarding any concerns or issues.

-We also benefit from an extended team of 2 SENCOs, an A2L Manager, Attendance Officers, and a School Nurse.
+We also benefit from an extended team of a SENCO, an A2L Manager, Attendance Officers, Intervention Support Assistants.
 The experience and diversity of the team guarantees that our young people are always provided with the best academic and emotional support.
 We continuously monitor their progress in all aspects of school life.